-Zionsville Community Schools utilizes an automated telephone and email system to notify all parents when an emergency announcement is necessary.
-The usefulness of this system is only as good as the telephone and email emergency contact information parents supply to our schools.
+Zionsville Community Schools utilizes an automated telephone and email system to notify all parents/guardians when an emergency announcement is necessary.
+The usefulness of this system is only as good as the telephone and email emergency contact information parents/guardians supply to our schools.
 School delay/cancellation information is also posted on the ZCS website and is provided to local media outlets.
-In combination, these modes of communication serve to keep parents informed when weather or other emergencies cause schedule or calendar alterations.
-If you have any changes to your contact information after school begins, please contact your school secretary and he/she will make the changes in Power School.
+In combination, these modes of communication serve to keep parents/guardians informed when weather or other emergencies cause schedule or calendar alterations.
+If there are any changes to contact information after school begins, please contact the school's administrative assistant and he/she will make the changes in PowerSchool.